 Shipping Between Canada and Michigan

 Canada and Michigan are strong trade partners who operate in close proximity with each other, bringing a high degree of collaboration across various industries.
-This creates staggering volume of trade, with close to $60 billion in goods flowing between Canada and Michigan annually.
+This creates staggering volumes of trade, with close to $60 billion in goods flowing between Canada and Michigan annually.
 Michigan sells more goods to Canada than to its next seven largest export destinations combined.
 Canada operates close to 450 businesses in the state, employing over 31,000 workers.
-The over the road transport between required to keep up with the trade between these two regions is massive, with a wide array of equipment being used to meet the demands of the lane.
+The demand for over the road transport between these regions is massive, with a wide array of equipment being used to meet demands of the lane.

 Canada imports approximately $22 billion in goods from Michigan annually.
-Canada’s biggest import is automobles/automotive parts at 49%, followed by equipment & machinery at 16%.
+Canada’s biggest import is vehicles & automotive parts at 49%, followed by equipment & machinery at 16%.
 Other imports include metals, chemicals and plastics.
 Canada exports approximately $38 billion in goods to Michigan annually.
 Canada’s biggest exports are automobiles/automotive parts at 40%, followed by minerals & metals at 11%.
 Other exports include energy, equipment and plastics.

 Common Types of Shipments Between Canada and Michigan

 - Automobiles and Automotive Parts: Canada and Michigan are both major players in the automotive industry.
 Michigan is home to various automobile manufacturers and supplies, and Canada operates several automotive assembly plants and parts manufacturers.
 There is a significant trade of automobiles, parts, and components between the two regions.